Collaborative Creation: Maker Spaces.

 Maker Spaces are networks of connected individuals and communities that take manufacturing away from centralized companies and into their workshops.
 Maker spaces are physical nodes where people gather to collaborate on engineering, computer science, and graphic design projects.
 They function as libraries where instead of borrowing books you can borrow tools and expertise.

 Maker Spaces were inspired by the hacker movement and they’re famous for hardware projects.
 They have a lot in common with Coworking spaces in that both are the collaborative economy manifested in a physical space.
-They democratize manufacturing and this is where they fit in to the collaborative economy.
+Some parts of this economy have a strong relationship between bytes and atoms.
+This is especially true here.
+They democratize manufacturing and this is where they fit into the collaborative economy.

-Tools for metalworking, electronics, textiles, computers, 3D printers and laser cutting equipment can be found there.
-Rapid prototyping is used to improve product design.
-Hardware development is then outsourced at a fraction of the price it was 20 years ago.
+Tools for metalworking, woodworking, electronics, textiles, computers, 3D printers and laser cutting equipment can be found there.
+A lot of rapid prototyping in the 3D printer space.

 The wave of major disruption that social media brought, was largely digital.
 Software taught us about iteration and collaboration.
-Now these lessons are being applied to the physical world of atoms.
+Now these lessons are being applied to hardware like never before.
 But these atoms are supported by bits that make the resources sharable.
 R&D is moving from the corporations and into these networks of makers and inventors powered by 3D printing and social networks.

 Now there’s a national week of making started by the White House.
-The democratization of invention is at a historical high, and the maker movement has a lot to do with this.
-Traditional employment is decreasing because of the combination of the maker movement, the gig economy, and micro-entrepreneurs on sites like eBay, and Amazon.
+The democratization of invention is at a historical high, and the maker movement is part of this.
+Anything that leads to more invention is by definition extremely valuable.

 Makerspaces reduce time to complete products because of the expertise that a maker can draw on to get questions answered.